farizindrad/react-notes-app/README.md

 - **Input Validation**: Validates title input to ensure the length does not exceed 50 characters.
 - **Design**: Utilizes Tailwind CSS for basic styling.
 The design is currently simple and may not be fully responsive across all screen sizes.
 - **Empty State Message**: Displays a message when no notes are available in the list.
+- **Archive Note**: Implementing a feature to archive notes.
+- **Props Validation**: Using PropTypes to ensure props received by the component are validated correctly.

 ## Ongoing Features

-- **Archive Note**: Implementing a feature to archive notes.
-Archived notes will be hidden from the main view but accessible through a separate archive section.
+- **Props Validation**: Using typescript for props validation
 - **Search Note**: Adding a search functionality to allow users to find specific notes by keywords in the title.

 ## Technologies Used